zerynth/docs/docs/reference/boards/firebeetle_esp8266/docs/index.md

 	Drivers for the CH340 Module can be downloaded [here](https://github.com/Arduinolibrary/DFRobot_FireBeetle_ESP8266_DFR0489/raw/master/CH340%20Driver.zip) and are needed for **Windows and Mac platforms**.

 !!! note
 	**For Linux Platform**: to allow the access to serial ports the user needs read/write access to the serial device file.
-Adding the user to the group, that owns this file, gives the required read/write access:
-**Ubuntu** distribution –> dialout group
-* **Arch Linux** distribution –> uucp group
+Adding the user to the group, that owns this file, gives the required read/write access: **Ubuntu** distribution –> dialout group; **Arch Linux** distribution –> uucp group

 Once connected to a USB port the FireBeetle ESP8266 device can be seen as a Virtual Serial port and it is automatically recognized by Zerynth Studio.
 The next steps are: